Five questions to the additive expert: Super duplex in 3D printing explained

 We are very excited to partner up and get down to business with customers across the various offshore segments, to experience this in full effect.
 Apart from that, together with BEAMIT, we are already hard at work with developing print parameters for multiple-laser machines, in order to expand our offering to include even larger applications – which will allow for even more customers to implement AM into their operations.
 Acting on this rapidly expanding market, and in such an innovative environment, I definitely feel confident to say this is only the beginning.

-Webinar on May 18: Super duplex in additive manufacturing
+EP2: Super duplex in additive manufacturing – a gamechanger offshore

 Find out more